Programming Skills are Not Enough: a Greedy Strategy to Attract More Girls to Study Computer Science: Project 2: G4GRETA

-The project (see \cite{ref_url2} for a detailed description of the program) is organized into 10 afternoons, 8 of which are repeated twice to be able to include a greater number of girls.
-The meetings are dedicated to the following activities: teambuilding, design thinking, environmental sustainability and use of technologies for sustainability, app coding (4 meetings), videomeking and social networking, pitching, final awards and party.
-During two months the girls independently develop their own projects (with the remote support of tutors) and submit them to a jury.
-In designing the coding lessons, we assumed no previous knowledge of coding, an assumption that turned out to be correct for 80\% of the participants.
+Following our "greedy" strategy, the project is organized into 10 meetings, during which girls increase their awareness of environmental issues, learn how ICT technologies can support the ecological transition, and are provided with the basic principles of coding and problem-solving.
+In addition, they attend dedicated teambuilding (see Figure \ref{fig:teamgame}), public speaking, video making, and social networking meetings.
+The teaching material is available on the project website, also for replicability purposes.

+At the end of the program, participants are asked to submit: 1) the project of a “green application”; 2) a description of the considered problem and its solution, using the design thinking approach; 3) a short video, to illustrate their work\footnote{For the 23-24 edition, the video will be inspired to the "dance your PhD" contest \url{https://en.wikipedia.org/wiki/Dance_Your_Ph.D.}, to create more engagement and fun.}.
+A kick-off meeting is dedicated to illustrating in detail the objectives, deadlines, and methodology to carry on their team projects.
+During this meeting, teams are encouraged to adopt the design thinking methodology (which was the object of a dedicated lesson) to support their creative process.

+Next, for about 45 days, the teams develop their projects autonomously and remotely, with the support of tutors (university students) and mentors.
+A first selection of the best projects is performed by a team of judges selected among university professors and the external partners of the project (private and public bodies).
+The proponent teams are then asked to illustrate their projects in a public session.
+Finally, the 3 best projects are prized during the final meeting, held in some “inspiring” location (on May 2023, the selected location was the Botanical Garden of Roma).

-The G4GRETA project started in November 2022 and is currently ongoing.
-Overall, the project will span over a period of 7 months, followed by a period (currently scheduled for one year) during which we will follow the cohort of female students involved in the program, to evaluate its impact.
-For its entire duration, the project also includes a community building and management program, through social media, some of which (such as Linkedin) aimed at putting girls in contact with professionals and role models, others (Tiktok, Instagram) more suitable for networking among participants.
+The first edition of the project started on November 22, and the new edition (23-24) is about to start at the time we are writing.
+Overall, each edition spans over a period of 7 months, followed by a timeframe during which we follow the cohort of female students involved in the program, to evaluate its impact.
+For its entire duration, the project also includes a community building and management program, through social media, some of which (such as Linkedin) aimed at connecting girls with professionals and role models, others (Tiktok, Instagram) are more suitable for networking among participants and other peers.